-PHP for Loop : A Tutorial with Examples
+PHP continue Statement : A Tutorial with Examples

 In PHP, the for loop is a fundamental control structure used for executing a block of code a set number of times.
 It is most commonly used when the number…